germain-italic/adminer-docker-custom/README.md

 ## 🔧 How it works

-The plugin uses Adminer's standard architecture:
-- Main plugin: `adminer-plugins/desc-sort-plugin.php`
-- Loaded via: `adminer-plugins.php` configuration file
-- Automatically detects primary key and adds `ORDER BY primary_key DESC`
-- Only applies when no user-defined order exists
-- Falls back to any column containing "id" if no primary key found

-### Technical Details
+Adminer automatically loads plugins from the `adminer-plugins/` directory.
 The plugin hooks into Adminer's `selectQueryBuild` method to:

 1. **Check for existing order**: If user clicked a column header, respect their choice
 2. **Detect primary key**: Query `SHOW COLUMNS` to find the primary key
 3. **Fallback strategy**: If no primary key, look for columns containing "id"
 4. **Build query**: Construct complete SELECT with `ORDER BY column DESC`
 5. **Error handling**: Return empty string to use default query if anything fails

+### Technical Details

 The plugin uses proper Adminer namespace functions:
 - `\Adminer\connection()` for database access